theiagen/tbp-parser/README.md

           the minimum frequency for an rrs mutation to pass QC default=0.1
   --rrl_frequency
           the minimum frequency for an rrl mutation to pass QC default=0.1
+  --rpob449_frequency
+          the minimum frequency for an rrs mutation to pass QC default=0.1
+  --etha237_frequency
+          the minimum frequency for an rrl mutation to pass QC default=0.1
   --verbose